A combinatorial description of dual defects of toric varieties: Geometric description

 where the middle inequality follows from \autoref{lem_sub_join} and the last equality follows from \autoref{del_J=r+del_i}.
 Hence each $ \delta_{X_{p(A_i)}}$ must be $0$. \end{proof}

 Casagrande and Di Rocco \cite[Corollary 5.5, Remark 5.6]{CD} proved that if $X_A$ is normal and $\Q$-factorial, there exists an elementary extremal contraction of fiber type $\psi : X_A \arw X'$ whose fiber is the join of $r+1$ toric varieties and $\delta_{X_A} = r - \dim X'$.
 We note that $\dim X'$ is nothing but the codimension of the fiber in $X_A$.
-The following theorem is an analog of their result for any $X_A$.
+As an analog of their result for any $X_A$, we can show \autoref{thm_structure_geometry}, which states that there exists a dominant rational map $\psi : X_A \dashrightarrow (\*c)^c$ for some $c \geq 0$ such that the closure of each fiber is the join of $r+1$ non-defective toric varieties and $\delta_{X_A} = r-c$: